Rainbow clique subdivisions: Introduction

 The proof of Theorem \ref{main_clique} adopts the idea in \cite{Tom22} together with some new ideas.
 First we generalize the definition of $\alpha$-maximal graphs to $\omega$-maximal graphs (see Definition \ref{def:omega}).
 We show that log-maximal graphs have good expansion property even after sampling the colors (see Lemma \ref{lem:expand}).
-By sprinkling technique, every vertex in a log-maximal graph can reach more than half of the vertices via a rainbow path of logarithmic length avoiding a given set of vertices and colors (see Lemma \ref{lem:reachable}).
+Using the sprinkling technique introduced in \cite{Tom22}, we show that from every vertex in a log-maximal graph one can reach more than half of the vertices via a rainbow path of logarithmic length avoiding a given set of vertices and colors (see Lemma \ref{lem:reachable}).
 Then it implies that any two vertices in a log-maximal graph can be connected by a rainbow path of small length upon removal of a set of vertices and colors of moderate size (see Lemma \ref{lem:diamter}).
 Finally we complete the proof by a greedy argument.